How to Break a Bad Habit, by Doug Grady

-- Look in to the future.
+- Look into the future.
 What is the best case and worst case scenario if you continue with this habit?
 How much could it cost you financially, physically, emotionally or otherwise?
 How much time will you waste because of this activity between now and the end of your life?
 How will it affect your ability to reach your greatest potential?
 Be specific.

 - Now consider what would be possible with the elimination of this habit.
 What would be available to you?
 What could happen that would never happen otherwise?
 What results do you see yourself achieving?
 What kind of person might you become?
 Would you be a better example to others?
 What excites you about this?
 Why is this important?

-- for the break.
+- For the break.
 Remove as many pathways as possible.
 This may include places, people, phone numbers, and events which tend to accompany or contribute to this behavior.

-- for support.
+- For support.
 Support can come in many forms.
 A trusted friend, a support group, a professional counselor, a good book, prayer.
 Where will you find yours?
 Set up your support system in advance.

-- for discomfort.
+- For discomfort.
 It will come.
 It may be physical, emotional, mental, or some combination thereof.
 Where will you turn instead of to your old habit?

-- for situations in which you typically engage in this habit.
+- For situations in which you typically engage in this habit.
 How will you handle these?